 Cri de Coeur

-If time wasn’t flying yet, it will in this episode.
+If time wasn’t flying yet, it would be in this episode.
 The ninth episode left us in the middle of 1974, but that’s not quite where this episode begins.
-Princess Margaret had been angered by the affair of her husband, and on the advice of a friend, finally decides to indulge in the love life of her own.
+Princess Margaret had been angered by the affair of her husband and, on the advice of a friend, finally decided to indulge in a love life of her own.

 She met Roddy Llewelyn in 1973.
 And here’s the main thing.
 The affair continued for about eight years.
 Yes, all that had been summed up in half-an-hour or so was actually the time span of eight years.
 The Caribbean holiday was in the summer of 1976.
 When she returned home and had a great fall-out with Tony, she knew it was time to get separated.
 They got divorced in 1978, but that doesn’t fall under the timeline of the third season.
 The last scene mentions Jubilee Day, which means we are on the 25th coronation anniversary of the Queen.
 This happened in 1977, and that is where our timeline comes to rest.